Disability & Ceramics

 The Basics

-first I wedge the clay into the balls that will later form into a vessel.
-The vessel while drying, travels through the wet stage, then the leather hard stage.
-Once I have thrown a clay baby, I cover my piece/s intermittently throughout the week while they are drying, to prevent cracking due to the clay shrinking too quickly.
+First I wedge the clay into the balls that will later form into a vessel.
+The clay travels through the wet stage, then the leather hard stage, bone dry, bisque, then complete.

+Once I’ve thrown a pot, I cover my piece/s intermittently throughout the week while they’re drying, to prevent cracking.
 Once a vessel is of leather-hard consistency (right in the middle of wet and dry), it is ready to trim!
-I throw it back on the wheel and use my carving tools to make sure the shape is one that I like.
-This is the part where you can put all of your details in and really make your angles sharp, my favorite part :). after I’m satisfied with the shape, I smooth/burnish the clay surface with a stone or sometimes my fingernail :,)
+I throw it back on the wheel and use my carving tools to uncover the true shape of the form.
+This is the part where you can put all of your details in and really make your angles sharp, my favorite part :). after I’m satisfied with the shape, I smooth/burnish the clay surface with a stone, pistachio, or my fingernail.

-once it is trimmed it is ready for its first firing, once those babies are fired I will then paint wax where I want the raw clay body to be showing.
-The wax dries and acts as a glaze repellent (a similar chemical reaction to when you mix water and oil), the vessel then takes a dip or two in glaze, then it’s ready for its final firing !
+Once it’s trimmed It’s ready for its first firing, once those babies are fired I will then paint wax where I want the raw clay body to be showing.
+The wax dries and acts as a glaze repellent (a similar chemical reaction to when you mix water and oil), the vessel then takes a dip or two in glaze, then it’s ready for its final firing!

 After it is bisque fired, the vessel becomes bisqueware, ready to wax and glaze. with the same small brush dipped in liquid wax, I trace over the linework I have already painted on.
 The wax dries and acts as a glaze repellent (a similar chemical reaction to when you mix water and oil), allowing the lines to remain visible after I dip the piece to glaze.